ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 long as can be borne to a hot coal or end of a
 cigar.
 In case c fpuisoning,excite vomiting by ticklirg
-the throat with warm wate
+the throat with warm water
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:deu:batch_deu_crucio_ver01:data:sn84026837:0027174254A:1872111601:0836/pct:60.768072,34.547244,17.143574,14.895013/!600,600/0/default.jpg"/>
 </td>